tonguwin/tedx_new/README.md

 4. Figure out how to add data into the cards for sponsors that differs from the About Us page
 4. Play around with sizing for these boxes, with bigger boxes showing our higher paying sponsors

-### Events
-1. Create Events folder in Components - one jsx and one css file
-2. Routing name set and place on NavBar
-3. Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page

 ### Studio
 1. Create Studio folder in Components - one jsx and one css file
-2. Routing name set and place on NavBar
+2. File imported, routing name set in App2.js and place on NavBar
 3. Top title that simply reads 'Studio' at the top, equipped with the same CSS as the 'About Us' title on the About page
 4. Find out how to integrate this API into the page (https://github.com/codrops/MorphingBackgroundShapes)